 3.3.1 Students must formally notify the University immediately, in accordance with the prescribed administrative process, of:

 - address; or

 - mobile phone number.

-Applications for admission will be dealt with in accordance with the Admission to Coursework Programs Policy.
+Applications for admission and applications to defer commencement will be dealt with in accordance with the Admission to Coursework Programs Policy.

 5.1 Program enrolment